-Publish an Annual Security Report (ASR) - by October 1st (with exception to the 2020 report that covers 2019; was due December 31, 2020), documenting three calendar years of select campus crime statistics, including security policies, procedures and information on the basic rights guaranteed to victims of sexual assault, domestic violence, dating violence and stalking.
-The law requires that schools notify and make the report available to all current students, current employees, prospective students and prospective employees and will also provide a copy upon request.
-Schools may comply with this requirement via the internet as long as required recipients are notified and have been provided the exact information regarding the on-line location of the report.
+Publish an Annual Security Report (ASR) - by October 1st (with exception to the 2020 report that covers 2019; was due December 31, 2020), documenting three (3) calendar years of select campus crime statistics, including security policies, procedures and information on the basic rights guaranteed to victims of sexual assault, domestic violence, dating violence and stalking.
+The law requires that schools notify and make the report available to all current students, current employees, prospective students, and prospective employees and will also provide a copy upon request.